April 1, 2020 Standard Bearer preview article

 Reformed Free Publishing Association

-This article is written by Rev. Audred Spriensma and will be published in the April 1, 2020 issue of the Standard Bearer.
+This 'All Around Us' article is written by Rev. Audred Spriensma and will be published in the April 1, 2020 issue of the Standard Bearer.

 Sodom and Gomorrah invade Zion